Data-Visualization-Intro/4-D3-scatterplot/readme.md

   .style("transform", `translateY(${dimensions.boundedHeight}px)`);
 ```

 Let's create labels for our axis.
-Drawing text in an SVG is fairly straightforward - we need a `<text>` element, which can be positioned with an x and y attribute.
+We need a `<text>` element, which can be positioned with an x and y attribute.
 We'll want to position it horizontally centered and slightly above the bottom of the chart.

 `<text>` elements will display their children as text — we can set that with our selection's `.html()` method.